-The Auto Body Repair & Painting program's mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the auto body repair industry and the needs of the individual.
-An open-exit option allows the students to identify their career objectives and participate in program exploration.
+The mission of the Auto Body Repair and Painting Program (ABRP) is to serve the community as a learning-centered, open door program that provides entry level knowledge and technical skills in order to meet the needs of the individual and demands of the Auto Body Industry.

 The curriculum used for the program is published by the I-CAR Education Foundation and is based on the National Automotive Technicians Education Foundation (NATEF) Auto Body Task List and the National Institute for Automotive Service Excellence (ASE) technician certification standards.
 Students completing the program will be prepared for employment in the Auto Body Repair and Painting industry and related areas.
 Classroom and laboratory work is off ered in a modern and well-equipped facility.
 The program is certified by NATEF.

 The current AAS degree in the Auto Body Repair Program (ABRP) at Honolulu Community College (HonCC) will be suspended in the Fall of 2016 while a new Certificate of Achievement (CA) is being offered.
 This new CA is the result of a collaboration with industry leaders and an independent national evaluation (DACUMDeveloping A CUrriculuM and JTA - Job Task Analysis) team.
 The program's new CA design is intended to meet the goals of the objectives of an extensive research to: 1) Developing a short-term, entry-level training program to meet worker shortage and provide long-term workforce stabilization; 2) Strengthen industry relationships to support student success and career placement; 3) Re-establish Honolulu Community College's Auto Body Repair Program.

 - Respirator use clearance and valid driver's licence.

 - Associate in Applied Science (AAS) (Suspended in Fall 2016)

 - Depending on the tool manufacturer, the minimum cost for tools, textbooks, and supplies will range from $1000-3000.